Private/Public and Sovereign/Sovereign-guaranteed lending publications are out.

 ABOUT US

 GEMs was established in 2009 as a joint initiative between the European Investment Bank (EIB) and the International Finance Corporation (IFC – World Bank Group).
-Since then, the GEMs consortium has grown to include 25 members comprised MDBs and DFIs.
+Since then, the GEMs consortium has grown to include all major MDBs and DFIs worldwide.

 The Consortium members contribute anonymized data on their projects’ credit events notably in emerging markets and developing economies.
 In return, members gain access to aggregate GEMs statistics on observed default rates, rating migration matrixes and recovery rates by geography, sector, time-period and various other dimensions.